A ski shop owner talks about the history of freeskiing gear in 5 minutes: 1995-2023

 LINE HONEY BADGER | D=120-92-116mm | L=144, 155, 166, 172, 177cm | R=16.5m(166cm) | ¥72,600

-Freeride is now becoming a movement for people who love skiing and have been skiing for a long time, and as they get older and a little older, they enjoy the leisurely act of skiing and discover the fun of nature and the mountains as a whole.
-I think it's happening.
+I think the current movement is freeriding, where people who love skiing and have been doing it for a long time, as they get older and a bit more mature, start to enjoy the act of skiing itself at a leisurely pace, and discover the beauty of nature and the mountains as a whole.
+I think this will grow even bigger in the future.
+Former

-Nowadays, not only twin-tip skis are used on the slopes, but also skis with rocker only at the top are becoming more common.
-Recently, the number of skis that allow you to enjoy both the slopes and the side country has been increasing, and I think that number will increase in the future.
-Nowadays, the ways of enjoying things are diversifying, not just in categories such as basics, parks, and backcountry, and this diversity is becoming established.
-On top of that, there are countless types of ski gear.
+Nowadays, there are more and more skis on the slopes, not just twin tips, but also skis with rocker at the top.
+Skis that can be enjoyed on the slopes and in the side country have been on the rise recently, and I think they will continue to increase in the future.
+There are now many ways to enjoy skiing, not limited to categories such as basic, park, and backcountry, and this diversity is becoming established.
+As a result, there is an endless amount of ski gear available

 If you're having trouble choosing ski gear, why not visit a ski pro shop?
-Please feel free to talk to the owner who is particular about his or her needs.
-I'm sure you'll hear a lot of interesting stories.
+Be sure to talk to the owner, who is very particular about his gear.
+You're sure to hear a lot of interesting stories

 Toshiya Ikeda

-He started skiing when he was young, and after graduating from university, he worked at a ski shop and manufacturer and opened ``PAPASU''.
-This year marks the 18th anniversary.
+He started skiing at a young age, and after graduating from university he worked at a ski shop and manufacturer before opening "PAPASU," which is celebrating its 18th anniversary this year

-“My life is now skiing (lol).”
-Inline skating, which he started doing off-ski training, led him to start freeskiing, and in 2004 he opened PAPASU, a shop with an indoor park.
-Based on the concept of ``skiing is fun!'', we aim to be a shop where you can not only learn about products, but also provide information and techniques, as well as make friends.
+"My life is now skiing (laughs)."
+He started inline skating during his off-season training, which led him to start freeskiing, and in 2004 he opened "PAPASU," an indoor ski park and shop.
+Based on the concept of "skiing is fun," he aims to be a shop that not only provides product knowledge, but also information and techniques, and allows people to make friends

 PAPASU Information